wso2con/2025-CMB-integration-tutorial/session-1/README.md

         Define a function that accepts a date in the format of "2025-08-04" and produces a string with just the month followed by the day "August 4"
         ```

-5. Introduce a test for the generated function.
+You can test the integration with sample customer IDs - `C001` to `C007`

 Also try generating tests via the Copilot.

 #### Feedback